Skip to main content

 Via Dashboard

-1. Go to Settings > Webhooks
+1. Go to Settings > Webhooks in the Partner Dashboard

 2. Click Add Endpoint